 * … and so much more.

-This class will take a slower pace, and posture work will be more gentle and less strenuous, this allows the ligaments and fascia to complete release and relax.
+This class will take a slower pace, and posture work will be more gentle and less strenuous, this allows the body and mind to relax.
 Most of the work will be on the floor and we will use bolsters blankets pillows and cushions to support the body and aid deep relaxation.
 By incorporating meditation and mindfulness practices, the emphasis will be on connecting the mind and body to bring about relaxation, space and peace.